-We study evolution of organisms at the genomic levels through computer analyses and wet experiments.
-We are particularly interested in primate and mammalian evolution toward human.
+We study evolution of organisms at the genomic levels through computer analyses and genome sequencing.
+We are particularly interested in primate and human evolution.
 Themes of our study are quite diverse as follows.

-# Analysis of genome evolution: We study lineage-specific highly conserved DNAs at different levels of organism groups, such as vertebrates, mammals, primates, and plants.
+# Analysis of genome evolution: We study lineage-specific highly conserved DNAs at different levels of organism groups, such as vertebrates, mammals, primates, and whole eukaryotes.

 # DNA analysis of human populations: We study genetic affinities of modern humans with special reference to those in Asia.
-We also proceed ancient DNA analysis of Jomon people.
+We are also involved in various ancient genome analyses of human remains.

 # Development of nucleotide sequence analysis methods: We developed new system MISHIMA which can multiply align many bacrterial genome-size sequences.

 # Other themes: blood group gene evolution, duplicated gene evolution, and analysis of introgression between closely related primate species.

 - March 27 - 29 2017